Hardvan/Flask-Microservices-and-k8s-Experimentation/README.md

 # Flask Microservices & k8s Experimentation

-This project demonstrates how to create and deploy Flask microservices on Kubernetes (k8s).
-The microservices (`Service A` and `Service B`) communicate with each other within the k8s cluster, with `Service A` making internal requests to `Service B`.
+This project demonstrates how to create and deploy 5 Flask microservices on Kubernetes (k8s).
+The microservices (`Service A`, `Service B`, `Service C`, `Service D`, and `Service E`) communicate with each other within the k8s cluster.
 The setup involves Dockerizing the Flask applications and deploying them on Kubernetes.

 ## Table of Contents